How to use Glouton as Nagios NRPE Daemon

 $ sudo tee /etc/glouton/conf.d/07-nrpe.conf << "EOF" nrpe: address: 0.0.0.0 enabled: true conf_paths: # Give to Glouton where the NRPE # configuration files are located - /etc/nagios/nrpe.cfg - /etc/nagios/nrpe.d/commands.cfg - /etc/nagios/nrpe.d/nrpe_allowed.cfg

-Restart Glouton for the changes take effect
+Restart Glouton for the changes to take effect:

 systemctl restart glouton